Posted by Brent Wilson on 7/28/2016 to Container Gardening

 Planting Bamboo In A Container

-Before filling your container with the soil mix, line the bottom of the pot with shade cloth or a porous landscape weed control fabric.
+Before filling your container with the soil mix, line the bottom of the pot with shade cloth or a porous landscape fabric such as those used for weed barrier.
 This will keep the drain holes from becoming stopped up with soil.

 To remove your bamboo plant from the container it was growing in, try to gently lift and remove it from the container it was growing in.
 If the root ball is stuck in the container either cut the container away.
 After having removed the bamboo plant from the container, very gently loosen some feeder roots around the surface of the root ball.

 Pour a small amount of your soil mixture in the bottom of the container.
 Set plant in container and make necessary adjustments by adding or removing some soil mixture so that the top edge of the root ball will sit 1 to 2 inches below the rim of the container.

 Backfill with soil mixture around rootball, tamping as you go, until the the level of potting mix is even with the top edge of root ball.